 The student earns a qualification because the people who examine his or her work think the student knows the subject well and that the student can write an academic work of a particular standard.
 If an editor rewrites a student's work then the person examining/marking that work is not seeing how the student expresses himself/herself.
 Instead, the examiner is actually seeing how the editor expresses himself/herself.

 In addition, if the editor adds in factual content or corrects errors in factual content, the examiner is now seeing what the editor knows about the subject and not what the student knows about the subject.
 In this situation, it is no longer clear what is the student's work and what is the editor's work.

 This means that when I work on a student's document, I have to limit what I do for that student because the qualification that the student will earn needs to reflect what the student can do.

-I call this type of edit a 'light' edit because I limit my editorial changes in a student's document to the correction of language errors only.
+I call the type of edit I do for a student a 'light' edit because I limit my editorial changes in a student's document to correcting language errors only.
 My fee for a light edit is, therefore, lower than the fee I charge for a full edit.

 Many universities have strict regulations regarding the amount of help a student may get from an editor or proofreader.
 Students need to know what their university's regulations are regarding the level of help the student is allowed to receive from an editor or proofreader, and whether the student needs to acknowledge the use of that editor or proofreader.